gem/oq-platform/oq-ui-api/geonode/icebox/icebox_api.md

 ## Introduction

-Icebox provides a service for importing, browsing, and download various OpenQuake artifacts, intend for use by web clients.
-Below the supported API methods are described.
+Icebox provides a service for importing, browsing, and download various OpenQuake artifacts, intended for use by web clients.
+The supported API methods are described below.

 All responses are JSON, unless otherwise noted.